Is it better to have high or low expectations?

 Why Setting Low Expectations Is Better

-When you level set your expectations, you’re far better equipped to survive the bumps along the way, instead of being derailed by them.
+When you level set your expectations, you’re better equipped to survive the bumps along the way instead of derailing them.

 Expectation #1: You’re going to look stupid.